The Future (Steven Universe Future): Response

-The episode was favorably received by critics, who praised the themes and end result of the finale, especially revolving around the concluding character arc of Steven.
-Some critics, including Shamus Kelley of Den of Geek, expressed admiration for Steven’s revelation of feeling comfort in accepting help from others and felt the series ended the way it had to.
+The episode was favorably received by critics, who praised the themes and result of the finale, especially revolving around the concluding character arc of Steven.
+Some critics, including Shamus Kelley of Den of Geek, expressed admiration for Steven's revelation of feeling comfort in accepting help from others and felt the series ended the way it had to.
 Jourdain Searles of The A.V.
 Club gave the finale episode a score of a B, explaining how the series ending on a quiet and uneventful episode was a correct move, considering how the core objective of the series revolved around Steven coming to terms with his pain, and with the conflict solved, all that was left was to wrap up the series.

 Future

 While series creator Rebecca Sugar has confirmed that this is the finale of the franchise and that there is no continuation in development, nor any ongoing projects, she has hinted that possible future stories exist.
 "The story is continuing off-screen and I do know what happens next...But I would have to decide how and when I'd want to dig into that, or if it's best to give them their privacy."

 Sugar later told Fast Company "I'm certainly interested in spending more time in this world with these characters.
 But the thing about Steven Universe, it's about Steven Universe and I want to give him the time to heal", [Sugar says.]
 "I want to give that to my team as well.
 So I'm not really sure for certain what's going to happen in the future.
 I have a few ideas, but I'm going to take a little time to reevaluate everything before I jump into them."

+In a much later interview marking 10 years since the original series' premiere, Sugar told Variety that they would be interested in making a revival of the series if demand is high enough, stating that "I would really, really appreciate it if everyone who would be interested in something like that would make a ton of noise and make it really known — because I would be thrilled to explore that.
+I think in this current media landscape, if there’s a huge amount of public demand, then that is something that becomes impossible to ignore."